sunnysong14/HumLa-fse2023/README.md

-# A Practical Human Labeling Method for Online JIT-SDP (HumLa)
+# HumLa: A Practical Human Labeling Method for Online Just-in-Time Software Defect Prediction

-This repository contains the source codes to implement our submitted manuscript for FSE2023:
+This repository contains the source codes together with the datasets to replicate the following paper:

 ```
-A Practical Human Labeling Method for Online Just-in-Time Software Defect Prediction
+Liyan Song, Leandro L. Minku, Cong Teng and Xin Yao.
+"A Practical Human Labeling Method for Online Just-in-Time Software Defect Prediction", in ACM Symposium on the Foundations of Software Engineering (FSE), 2023 (accepted)
-(Submission #588)
 ```

 ## Dependencies